 \subsection{Why Are Adversarial Attacks Important in DL MRI Reconstruction?}

-\textbf{Non-zero probability of worst-case perturbations.} MRI reconstruction pipelines are closed proprietary systems~\citep{winter2024open}, thus it is unlikely that an adversary may successfully inject adversarial perturbations during this process.
-Nonetheless, adversarial attacks provide a \emph{controlled} means to understand the worst-case stability and overall robustness of DL-based reconstruction systems \citep{antun2020instabilities, gottschling2025troublesome, zhang2021instabilities, han2024instabilities, alkhouri2024diffusion}.
-It has been argued both empirically \citep{antun2020instabilities} and theoretically \citep{gottschling2025troublesome} that worst-case perturbations are not rare events.
-In particular, if one samples a new input from a small ball around the worst-case perturbation this still leads to a failed reconstruction \citep{antun2020instabilities}.
-Recent work further shows that sampling from Gaussian noise, \ie the thermal noise model in MRI, leads to such an instability with non-zero probability~\citep{gottschling2025troublesome}.
+\textbf{Non-zero probability of worst-case perturbations.} Adversarial attacks provide a \emph{controlled} means to understand the worst-case stability and overall robustness of DL-based reconstruction systems \cite{antun2020instabilities, gottschling2025troublesome, zhang2021instabilities, han2024instabilities, alkhouri2024diffusion}, even if adversarial perturbation injection is unlikely for closed MRI reconstruction pipelines~\cite{winter2024open}.
+Both empirical \cite{antun2020instabilities} and theoretical \cite{gottschling2025troublesome} evidence highlights that these adversarial worst-case perturbations are not rare events.
+In particular, if one samples a new input from a small ball around the worst-case perturbation this still leads to a failed reconstruction \cite{antun2020instabilities}.
+Recent work further shows that sampling from Gaussian noise, \ie the thermal noise model in MRI, leads to such an instability with non-zero probability~\cite{gottschling2025troublesome}.

-\textbf{Connection to herringbone artifacts.} Apart from Gaussian noise, there are several other causes of perturbations in an MRI scan, including body motion \citep{Zaitsev2015} or hardware issues \citep{Kashani1538}, which are hard to model mathematically in general, but whose combined effect may lead to similar instabilities for DL-based reconstruction \citep{antun2020instabilities}.
-One such hardware-related issue is electromagnetic spikes from the gradient power fluctuation or inadequate room shielding, resulting in impulse noise in k-space, which manifest as herringbone artifacts in image domain~\citep{stadler2007artifacts,jin2017mri}.
+\textbf{Connection to herringbone artifacts.} Apart from Gaussian noise, there are several other causes of perturbations in an MRI scan, including body motion \cite{Zaitsev2015} or hardware issues \cite{Kashani1538}, which are hard to model mathematically in general, but whose combined effect may lead to similar instabilities for DL-based reconstruction \cite{antun2020instabilities}.
+One such hardware-related issue is electromagnetic spikes from the gradient power fluctuation or inadequate room shielding, resulting in impulse noise in k-space, which manifest as herringbone artifacts in image domain~\cite{stadler2007artifacts,jin2017mri}.
 When the impulse intensities are high, these artifacts are visible even in fully-sampled data.
 However, lower intensity impulses may adversely affect DL reconstruction.
-For the first time, we show this using a sparse and bounded attack model.
+To the best of our knowledge, our work is the \emph{first} to show this phenomenon using a sparse and bounded attack model.